tangentsoft/libtabula/README-MinGW.txt

 Building on Linux
 ~~~~~~~~~~~~~~~~~
-    You might wish to build Libtabula++ with MinGW because you're
+    You might wish to build Libtabula with MinGW because you're
     not actually running Windows, but need Windows executables.
     The thought being that this lets you use GCC, the same compiler
     you're probably using to make native executables.
 There are